New Karuma Bridge: Developments

 In April 2024 the New Vision newspaper reported that the design of the new bridge was ongoing and would conclude in 2026.
 Construction was expected to commence in 2029.
 Oriental Consultants Global and Prome Consultants Limited are responsible for the execution of the environmental and social impact studies.

 In October 2024 high ranking JICA officials, held discussions with a Uganda government delegation led by Fred Byamukama, the state minister for transport, to fast-track the construction of the new Karuma Bridge.
 The new bridge will be elevated and straightened out to eliminate sharp curves.
 The construction price estimate as of October 2024 was Shs550 billion ($150 million).

 In March 2025, the Ugandan Finance Minister, Matia Kasaija, the Japanese Ambassador to Uganda, Sasayama Takuya, and JICA's Chief Representative, Inoue Yoichi signed an agreement to construct this bridge with funding budgeted at USh121 billion (US$33.2 million) provided by JICA.
 Construction is expected to start in June 2026 and last four years.

+In July 2026, JICA with Uganda government officials signed a binding agreement in Tokyo, Japan indicating that JICA will fund the construction.
+The Engineering, procurement, and construction contract was awarded to the Zenikata Corporation of Japan.
+Construction is expected to start in August 2026 and last about four years.